tonyaellie/tonya-utils/README.md

 - Stopwatch: A tool for creating stopwatches.
 - Quadratic Solver: A tool for solving quadratic equations (possibly with complex numbers and higher degree polynomials).
 - Distribution Calculator: A tool for calculating the distribution of a given set of numbers (binomial, geometric, negative binomial, poison, etc).
+- Jellyfin Music Player: A music player for Jellyfin.

 ## Utils that probably need a server/database

 - YouTube Downloader: A tool for downloading YouTube videos.
 - URL Shortener: A tool for shortening URLs.
 - Request Catcher: A tool for catching HTTP requests.